Associahedra minimize $f$-vectors of secondary polytopes of planar point sets: Preliminaries on regular subdivisions

+We do not require that all the points of $\CA$ are vertices of a cell.
+So, what we call subdivisions from now on would correspond to the ``partial subdivisions'' in the introduction.
+Also, observe that a cell $\CC_i\subset \CA$ may contain elements of $\CA$ that are not vertices of $\conv(\CC_i)$.
+In particular, different ``combinatorial'' subdivisions may correspond to the same ``geometric'' subdivision where by geometric subdivision we mean the collection of subpolytopes $\conv(\CC_i)$.

-Subdivisions of $\CA$ form a poset under refinement, where $T$ refines $T'$ if every cell of $T$ is contained in a cell of $T'$.
-The unique maximal element in this poset is the trivial subdivision $\{\CA\}$ and the minimal elements are the \emph{triangulations} of $\CA$: the subdivisions in which all cells are affinely independent.
+Subdivisions of $\CA$ form a poset under refinement, where $T$ refines $T'$ if each cell of $T$ is contained in some cell of $T'$.
+The unique maximal (i.e., least refined) element in this poset is the trivial subdivision $\{\CA\}$ and the minimal elements are the (partial) \emph{triangulations} of $\CA$: the subdivisions in which all cells are affinely independent.